-- CLO1: The students would be able to understand fundamental concepts and technologies related to embedded system and IoT based devices. - CLO2: The students would be able to understand the fundamentals of RTOS and application development techniques - CLO3: The students would be able to understand the various communication and networking protocols used for developing IoT enabled devices for employment. - CLO4: Skilled to understand the application development techniques. - 1. a) Understanding PIN out description, compiler usage and API basics. - b) Write a program to give the on-board LED in the first blinky program a delay of 0.1-1.1 seconds. - c) Using the four on-board mbed LEDs, write a program that will use a potentiometer Input on pin 20 to continuously control how many LEDs are on. - 2. a) Understanding Analog and Digital functions of mbed API - b) Reading and Logging data from analog input mbed pin 20 and transfer serially to hyper terminal software or Tera Term software. - c) Logging the analog data (approx. 100 samples) to Local file system using file system object in .CSV format. - d) Generate a sawtooth voltage and analyse it using CRO. - 3. a) Create a PWM signal which we can see on an oscilloscope.
-The code will generate a 100pulse with 50% duty cycle. - b) Change the duty cycle to some different values, say 0.2 (20%) and 0.8 (80%) and check the correct display is seen on the 'scope, - c) Use a pulse width modulation signal to increase and decrease the brightness of the onboard LED.
-The program requires the use of a host terminal application to communicate the brightness value to the mbed, using the 'u' and 'd' keys. - 4. a) Interfacing 7 segment display to mbed prototype board, Program mbed using digital output to display number 5. - b) Write a testing code to display count from 0 to 9.
+- CLO1: Skill to design the various application-oriented embedded system and IoT devices. - CLO2: Implement different communication and networking protocols used for developing IoT enabled devices as entrepreneur. - CLO3: Skill of hands-on training. - 1. a) Understanding PIN out description, compiler usage and API basics. - b) Write a program to give the on-board LED in the first blinky program a delay of 0.1-1.1 seconds. - c) Using the four on-board mbed LEDs, write a program that will use a potentiometer Input on pin 20 to continuously control how many LEDs are on. - 2. a) Understanding Analog and Digital functions of mbed API - b) Reading and Logging data from analog input mbed pin 20 and transfer serially to hyper terminal software or Tera Term software. - c) Logging the analog data (approx. 100 samples) to Local file system using file system object in .CSV format. - d) Generate a sawtooth voltage and analyse it using CRO. - 3. a) Create a PWM signal which we can see on an oscilloscope.
+The code will generate a 100 pulse with 50% duty cycle. - b) Change the duty cycle to some different values, say 0.2 (20%) and 0.8 (80%) and check the correct display is seen on the 'scope, - c) Use a pulse width modulation signal to increase and decrease the brightness of the onboard LED.
+The program requires the use of a host terminal application to communicate the brightness value to the mbed, using the 'u' and 'd' keys. - 4. a) Interfacing 7 segment display to mbed prototype board, Program mbed using digital output to display number 5. - b) Write a testing code to display count from 0 to 9. - c) Use a busout object to display count from 0 to 9. - d) Write a seg\convert() function with function prototype char seg\convert(char seg\value) that performs the same functionality that we have achieved in b and c of Lab exercise 4. return type of seg\convert function is hex value corresponding to display pattern and seg\value is the count value from 0 to 9.

-- 1. Raj kamal, Embedded System Design- architecture, programming and design, Second edition, Tata Mc-Graw hill. - 2.
-David E Simon, An Embedded Software Primer first edition, Pearson . - 3.
-Gajski, D.D., Abdi, S., Gerstlauer, A. and Schirner, G., 2009.
-Embedded system design: modeling, synthesis and verification.
-Springer Science & Business Media. - 4.
-Chattopadhyay, S., 2013.
-Embedded System Design.
-PHI Learning Pvt.
-Ltd.
+- 1. Raj kamal ,Embedded System Design- architecture, programming and design , Second edition, Tata Mc-Graw hill. - 2.
+David E Simon, An Embedded Software Primer, first edition, Pearson.' - 3.
+James K.Peckol ,Embedded System Design, wiley.' - 4.
+Daniel Lacamera, Embedded System Architecture, packt.'